roelstappers/HarmonieRegistry/README.md

 Check out a local copy of https://github.com/GunnarFarneback/LocalRegistry.jl.
 Then:

-- navigate to HarmonieRegistry, which for me is at `/home/roel/.julia/registries/HarmonieRegistry`
+- navigate to HarmonieRegistry, `$HOME/.julia/registries/HarmonieRegistry`
 - update to the latest `master` branch
 - check out a new branch, e.g., `git checkout -b teh/SomeNewPkg`
 - start Julia and enter the following: